remix-run/remix/docs/utils/redirect.md

 };
 ```

-By default it sends 302, but you can change it to whichever redirect status code you'd like:
+By default, it sends 302, but you can change it to whichever redirect status code you'd like:

 ```ts
 redirect(path, 301);